jackcviers/confluent-cp-images/README.md

 available for use during development.
 I use [the open source docker registry](https://docs.docker.com/registry/deploying/). `make-devel-local-registry` will start one for you.

+Because the default port suggested by the registry image is 5000, and that is a very common port for local applications, the port is set to be 7413.
+You can change this in ``.local.make` by setting the varialble `DOCKER_REGISTRY_LOCAL_PORT` to the port number you wish to use.

 If you are running outside of docker-desktop docker, you will also need to enable cross-platform capabilities on the virtual machine